zhangzhizhongz3/CppPrimer/ch13/README.md

 }
 ```

-the result of a call to `clone` is an **rvalue**, so it uses the move-assignment operator rather than copy-assignment operator.
+the result of a call to `clone` is an **rvalue**, so it uses the move constructor rather than constructor.
 Thus, it is legal and can pretty work.

 Exercise 13.52:
 ---------------